MarvinFernie/polling/README.md

 - Upvoting system works well and correctly sorts polls by popularity
 - Sample polls are correctly seeded into the database

+Comprehensive application testing is ongoing to identify potential improvements and ensure all features work flawlessly.

 ## Future Considerations
 - Enhanced analytics for poll engagement
 - User authentication for managing polls